 Users who required the use of a wheelchair participated in testing by only using the adaptive side of the Adaptive Rowing Machine.
 These participants were directed to navigate to the adaptive side of the machine, lower the lap pad onto their lap, and grab the handlebar from the antler mechanism.
-Once they held the handlebar, the participants were directed to complete the rowing motion by pulling the handlebar to their chest and subsequently push it back out in front of their body.
-Users were asked to complete this rowing exercise for approximately 30 seconds at a comfortable rowing pace.
-This test was completed on low (1), medium (5), and high (9-10) resistance levels.
+Once they held the handlebar, the participants were directed to complete the rowing motion by pulling the handlebar to their chest, and subsequently push it back out in front of their body.
+Users were asked to complete this rowing exercise for one minute.
+This test was completed on resistance levels of 1, 5, and 10.
+Between each trial, the participants rested for two minutes.
 After completing the three trials and interacting with the console and adaptive resistance mechanism, the participants were directed to place the handlebar back in the antlers and lift the lap pad back to its resting position.
 The participants completed a survey rating their experience interacting with the Adaptive Rowing Machine.
 The survey included questions about the user's level of comfort, perceived safety, and ability to interact with the console, handlebar, lap pad, and resistance mechanism.